Michael Harbuz Prize for Early Career Researchers

 To honour the memory of Dr Michael Harbuz, the BSN provides a platform for an outstanding member of the emerging generation of neuroendocrinologists at its annual meetings.

 The winner of the prize will deliver a 30-minute lecture, programmed within the annual BSN UK meeting and will receive a prize of £750.
-The winner will also be invited to write a Early Career review for the Journal of Neuroendocrinology.
+The winner will also be invited to write a Early Career Researcher Review for the Journal of Neuroendocrinology.

 We strongly encourage eligible members to apply.
 To be eligible you will have completed your PhD not more than 10 working years prior to the annual meeting.
 The application process is to: